kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 1. Cluster with the gate enabled on kube-apiserver and the kubelet.
 Create a pod with a downward API volume and an environment variable for `assigned.cpuset` and `assigned.memset`.
    - Verify the volume files and the environment variables carry the assigned CPUs and memory NUMA nodes.
    - Resize the pod down and verify the volume files follow the new assignment while the environment variables keep their original values.
-2. Disable the gate on kube-apiserver and the kubelet and restart both.
+2. Disable the gate on kube-apiserver only and restart it.
-   - Verify the pod keeps running and can still be updated, since the values are already in use.
+   - Verify the pod keeps running, since the node still declares the feature.
-   - Verify the volume files are now empty.
-   - Verify that creating a new pod using these values is rejected.
+   - Verify that creating a new pod using these values is rejected, while updating the existing one is accepted.
-3. Re-enable the gate on both and restart.
+3. Disable the gate on the kubelet and restart it.
-   - Verify the volume files carry the assigned values again.
+   - Verify the pod is moved to `Failed`, because the node no longer declares the feature.
+   - Verify that a pod on the same node which does not reference these values keeps running.
+   - Verify that draining such a pod before disabling the gate instead lets it be rescheduled onto a node that still declares the feature.
+4. Re-enable the gate on both and restart.
-   - Verify a newly created pod using these values is admitted.
+   - Verify a newly created pod using these values is admitted and its volume files carry the assigned values.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?